iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 ### 4) Validation and evidence artifacts

-App stores (and regulated contexts) care deeply about whether AI claims are supported.
-Governance requires **evidence that matches the claim**.
+App stores (and regulated contexts) care deeply about whether AI-related statements are supported.
+Governance requires **evidence that matches the exact claim** — and clear boundaries for when that evidence applies.

 - **Validation plan aligned to claims**
   - Validate what you actually claim (not what you wish the model could do).
   - Define:
-    - success metrics (accuracy, agreement, reliability, failure rate)
-    - acceptance thresholds (what counts as “good enough”)
+    - **Success metrics** (how you measure performance):
+      accuracy *(closeness to a reference)*, agreement *(how well results match across the full range)*, reliability *(repeatability across repeats/conditions)*, and failure rate *(how often the feature cannot produce a valid result or errors out)*.
+    - **Acceptance thresholds** *(pass/fail criteria set before testing begins)*: what counts as “good enough” for each metric and what triggers improvement work or scope limitation.
     - **Test conditions (the “when/where it was evaluated”)**
-      Specify the real-world conditions the validation covers, so the boundaries are clear:
+      Specify the real-world conditions the validation covers, so the boundaries are explicit:
-      - **Environment:** different lighting levels and backgrounds (e.g., indoor/daylight/low-light), plus camera positioning guidance
+      - **Environment:** lighting/background variability (e.g., indoor/daylight/low-light), plus user guidance (camera position, stillness, distance).
-      - **User behavior:** motion and stillness scenarios (e.g., steady capture vs movement), and how “poor signal” cases are handled
+      - **User behavior:** motion vs still capture, and how “poor signal” situations are detected and handled (e.g., guidance, retry, or “cannot estimate”).
-      - **Device and software coverage:** supported device models and camera characteristics, plus **operating system (OS)** versions and app versions included in testing
+      - **Device and software coverage:** supported device models/camera characteristics, plus **operating system (OS)** versions and app versions included in testing.
-      - **Population boundaries (when relevant):** the user groups the evidence applies to (e.g., age ranges or other inclusion/exclusion criteria), and any known limitations outside those boundaries
+      - **Population boundaries (when relevant):** the user groups the evidence applies to (e.g., age ranges or other inclusion/exclusion criteria) and any known limitations outside those boundaries.

 - **Evidence package (what you keep)**
   - A structured “evidence dossier” can include:
-    - intended use and boundaries
-    - description of outputs and user guidance
-    - testing/validation protocol (what was tested, how, by whom)
+    - **Intended use and boundaries:** what the feature is for, and what it is not (claims limits).
+    - **Claims-to-evidence mapping:** each user-facing label/output/statement mapped to the validation evidence that supports it (and the limitations that apply).
+    - **Outputs and interpretation guidance:** what the output represents and how users should interpret it (and what they should not do with it).
+    - **Testing/validation protocol:** what was tested, how it was tested, by whom, and under what conditions; plus what was excluded.
-    - summary results and limitations
+    - **Summary results and limitations:** key findings, known failure modes, and where accuracy degrades.
-    - risk analysis and mitigations
+    - **Risk analysis and mitigations:** what could go wrong (e.g., misinterpretation), and what controls reduce that risk.
-    - version information (app version, model version, device/OS coverage)
+    - **Version information:** app version, AI/SDK or model version (where applicable), device/OS coverage, and configuration assumptions.
-    - release readiness sign-off for AI-related changes
+    - **Release readiness sign-off for AI-related changes:** confirmation that claims, UX wording, provenance labels, and evidence are aligned.

 - **Limitations and constraints (make them explicit)**
   - Document:
-    - performance boundaries (when results degrade)
+    - performance boundaries (when results degrade and what users should do)
     - supported device/OS boundaries
-    - known failure modes
+    - known failure modes and “cannot estimate” conditions
     - excluded scenarios (what you do not support)
   - Ensure these constraints appear consistently across:
     - internal documentation